Manipur Official Language Act, 1979

-The Manipur Official Language Act (ꯃꯅꯤꯄꯨꯔ ꯑꯣꯐꯤꯁꯤꯌꯦꯜ ꯂꯦꯡꯒ꯭ꯋꯦꯖ ꯑꯦꯛ꯭ꯠ) is an act (document) that declares the official language of the State of Manipur.
+The Manipur Official Language Act, 1979 (Act 14 of 1979) (ꯃꯅꯤꯄꯨꯔ ꯑꯣꯐꯤꯁꯤꯌꯦꯜ ꯂꯦꯡꯒ꯭ꯋꯦꯖ ꯑꯦꯛ꯭ꯠ) is an act (document) that declares the official language of the State of Manipur.
 It was passed by the Manipur Legislative Assembly, approved by the Governor of Manipur.
 It makes Meitei language (officially known as Manipuri language) as the official language of the Government of Manipur.
 It was initially enacted in 1979 but later amended in 2021, to replace Bengali script's sole usage by the concurrent usage of both Meitei script (officially known as Meetei Mayek) and Bengali script, for writing the Meitei language.

 Act enabled in 1979

-The Manipur Official Language Act, 1979 (Manipur Act 14 Of 1979) was enabled by the Government of Manipur on 27 October 1979.
+The Manipur Official Language Act, 1979 (Manipur Act 14 of 1979) was enabled by the Government of Manipur on 27 October 1979.
 It stated the following: